Today I’ve gathered my favorite tips on growing and using the Nasturtium plant, and I hope it helps you with your gardening plans for this summer.

 The uses for Nasturtium flowers goes far beyond pretty flowers in your garden or flower bed.
 Many people grow it purely for its usefulness as a plant, and not for its vibrant orange blossoms.
 Many years ago, nearly every home would have these plants growing, and no garden was complete without these edible blooms.

-Many people still grow Nasturtium today for it’s medicinal benefits.
-They are very high in Vitamin C which makes them an excellent immune system booster.
-The leaves also can serve as a natural antibiotic, and can shorten the length of a sickness, by just chewing a few of them.
-If you want a natural laxative, that won’t harm the good bacteria in your digestive tract, you can dry some of the ripe buds by consuming them in small amounts.
+Many people still grow Nasturtium today for its medicinal benefits.
+They are very high in Vitamin C, iron and other minerals, which makes them an excellent immune system booster.
+The leaves also can serve as a natural antibiotic.
+You can shorten the length of sickness, by just chewing a few of them or you can rub a bruised leaf over cuts and scrapes to help them heal quickly.
+If you want a natural laxative, that won’t harm the good bacteria in your digestive tract, you can try some of the ripe buds by consuming them in small amounts.

 The entire Nasturtium plant is edible.
-People have used its seeds in place of capers in recipes.
-Its leaves have a spicy, peppery taste, and so make an excellent addition to salads.
+People have used their seeds in place of capers in recipes.
+Its leaves have a spicy, peppery taste, and so make an excellent addition to salads or a wonderful addition to some homemade pesto.
 Many people also use the flowers to decorate food dishes in the summer, since they are totally edible as well.
 Being an excellent source of Vitamin C, it can be a great supplement to foods for the summer.
 Most people refer to the taste of the flowers as being similar to a radish.

-Making Nasturtium Tea has often been used as a beauty regimen for many people for many years.
+Eating a couple of Nasturtium leaves a day has been shown to help clear up acne.
+You can also make Nasturtium Tea.
+This Nasturium Tea recipe has been used for many people for many years.
 You don’t actually drink the tea, but rather use it on your face and scalp to begin rejuvenating the skin.
 Steep the plant and use it immediately after it cools or store it in your refrigerator for later use, as you would any tea.
 Apply it with a cotton ball or clean cloth as a tonic for your face.
-You can also use it to rejuvenate the hair follicles on your scalp, to help with healthy hair and hair growth.
+You can also use this nasturtium tea recipe to rejuvenate the hair follicles on your scalp and to help with healthy hair and hair growth by applying it to your head.

 Nasturtium flowers make an excellent ground cover, on top of being used as an edible plant, medicinal herb, and beauty aid.
 Since they grow so quickly, they’re an excellent plant to use if you have children.
 Since the plant is edible, you don’t have to worry about your children poisoning themselves if it’s consumed either.
 It’s bright, colorful blooms bring a touch of summer color to any container or flower bed, and are an excellent full sun plant.
 Be careful though, they will take over an area quickly, and can sometimes re-seed themselves, coming up year after year in some instances.